salihgueler/flash_scooters/README.md

 - Multiple unit tests for the HTTP call is added.

 ### State Management
-- Since the specs of the application is straightforward, I wanted to use the Provider from Remi to take care of the selected marker information to be sent to listening widgets.
-I used ChangeNotifierProvider and Consumer at the places that we need the data.
+- Since the specs of the application is straightforward, I wanted to use the Provider to take care of the selected marker operation and use it to send the information to the listening widgets.
+I used ChangeNotifierProvider and Consumer from Provider at the places that we need the data.
 With the HTTP call I decided to use FutureBuilder because for the sake of simplicity and keeping things aligned, it does a great job with our scenario.

 ## What can be done in the future?